-If they are going to disturb anything with more than a 6-square- foot painted surface on the inside or 20 square feet on the outside, they have to be certified with the EPA and have a certification number in order to do that.
-That being said, the homeowners can do the work themselves, but they need to educate themselves on how to properly contain the lead so they do not expose their children to harmful lead dust.
+If they are going to disturb anything with more than a 6-square- foot painted surface on the inside or 20 square feet on the outside, they have to be certified with the EPA and have a certification number in order to do the job.
+The law stops short, the homeowners can do the work themselves, but they need to educate themselves on how to contain the lead properly so, they do not expose their children to harmful lead dust.

-When clients call me for a remodeling job, they either know exactly what they want to install or they ask me to walk them through the process.
+When clients call me for a remodeling job, they either already know exactly what they want to install or, they ask me to walk them through the process.
 Though it's not necessary, it is helpful for customers to come to me with a clear vision of the finished product.

 Lead Paint In the News

 TSCA Lead Regulations 40 CFR Part 745, This law requires that renovations performed for compensation on pre-1978 homes, must be done by EPA Certified Firms using Certified Renovators.
-This includes the handyman,painters, contractors, construction trades men, remodelers, carpenters,window contractors,siding contractors,cable installers,plumbers, roofers and electricians as well as landlords and property managers.
-The EPA states that if you are caught working illegally they can fine you and even impose jail time.
+This includes the handyman,painters, contractors, construction tradespeople, remodelers, carpenters, window contractors, siding contractors, cable installers, plumbers, roofers, and electricians as well as landlords and property managers.
+The EPA states that if you are caught working illegally, they can find then and even impose jail time.

 This is all part of the United States Environmental Protection Agency’s RRP Lead-Safe Rule, (TSCA) Section 402.
 Toxic Substance Control Act (TSCA).
 Its goal was to eliminate childhood lead poisioning by 2012.

 Here in Tampa, the days of the handyman installing doors and windows are over.

 The City of Tampa requires licensed professionals to be hired